Superior colliculus: Structure

-The superior colliculus is a synaptic layered structure.
-The two superior colliculi sit below the thalamus and surround the pineal gland in the mammalian midbrain.
-It comprises the dorsal aspect of the midbrain, posterior to the periaqueductal gray and immediately superior to the inferior colliculus.
-The inferior and superior colliculi are known collectively as the corpora quadrigemina (Latin for quadruplet bodies).
+The superior colliculus is a paired structure of the dorsal midbrain and is part of the midbrain tectum.
+The two superior colliculi are situated inferior/caudal to the pineal gland and the splenium of corpus callosum.
+They are overlapped by the pulvinar of the thalamus, and a medial geniculate nucleus of the thalamus is situated lateral to either superior colliculus.
+The two inferior colliculi are situated immediately inferior/caudal to the superior colliculi; the inferior and superior colliculi are known collectively as the corpora quadrigemina (Latin for quadruplet bodies).
 The superior colliculi are larger than the inferior colliculi, though the inferior colliculi are more prominent.

 The brachium of superior colliculus (or superior brachium) is a branch that extends laterally from the superior colliculus, and, passing to the thalamus between the pulvinar and the medial geniculate nuclei, is partly continued into an eminence called the lateral geniculate nucleus, and partly into the optic tract.

 The superior colliculus is associated with a nearby structure called the parabigeminal nucleus, often referred to as its satellite.
 In the optic tectum this nearby structure is known as the nucleus isthmi.